What Are Render Functions?

 h

-is a render function helper (commonly referred to as "hyperscript"), which stands for "create element."<div>
+is a render function helper (commonly referred to as "hyperscript"), which stands for "create element."- The render function returns a Virtual DOM node representing a

 Let’s see how you can implement a more dynamic rendering example.
 Consider a simple scenario where you want to display a list of items and allow toggling their visibility: